rishiselvakumaran98/3081_S21-iter2/project/docs/iteration2Requirements.md

 - adding to the simulation class structure
 - ensuring coding style compliance
 - augmenting the design discussion in your doxygen mainpage to include a discussion on your design and implementation of the routes used by the drone.
-- augmenting the design discussion in your doxygen mainpage to include a discussion to include a section on your teamwork for this iteration
+- augmenting the design discussion in your doxygen mainpage to include a section on your teamwork for this iteration
 - modify/update your iteration UML design documentation to include the classes and methods you add or refactor in iteration 2.
 - using Doxygen to document and generate documentation.
 - Use git, and produce self-documenting code (i.e. good organization and naming conventions).